nayala0791/flightAssistant/README.md

 # flightAssistant
-GUI that helps flight attendants manage their customers orders and requests and make them for effective
+GUI that helps flight attendants manage their customers orders and requests and make them more effective